New work 2025:

 Artwork: 'Maiden Mother Mage' © Frances Law

-MAIDEN MOTHER MAGE is a poetic reimagining of Thaney, later known as St Teneu / Tenew, or St Enoch.
-A site-specific performance by actors, with live original score.
+A poetic reimagining of Thaney, later known as St Teneu / Tenew, or St Enoch.
 A recovery of power, identity and voice.

-Performances will take place at Culross Abbey in Fife (17-19 July 2025) and at Glasgow Cathedral (Glasgow Cathedral Festival, 18 September 2025).
+Performances take place at Culross Abbey in Fife (17-19 July 2025) and at Glasgow Cathedral (Glasgow Cathedral Festival, 18 September 2025).

-Thurs 17th July (7pm) - Premiere
+Thurs 17th July (7pm) - Premiere & book launch

 Fri 18th July (7pm) - St Teneu's feast day.
-With (optional) after-show talk with special guests

-Sat 19th July (2pm & 7pm) - b
+Sat 19th July (2pm & 7pm) - both performances with BSL interpretation by Lisa Li.

 CAST: